 He said: “With rents rising so quickly, soaring inflation and an uncertain economic outlook, over the long term we anticipate that rental arrears will become a growing financial problem for landlords.”

-If you are experiencing trouble with rent arrears call our help desk on 0845 666 5000 or click here for professional support
+If you are experiencing trouble with rent arrears call our Landlord Advice Team on 03330 142998 or click here for professional support

 GREEN DEAL ‘RETALIATORY EVICTIONS’ TO BE OUTLAWED? - (go to top)